Fluffy whole wheat oatmeal pancakes with honey butter syrup. Perfectly sized to share with a friend for breakfast or brunch.

 - 1 tsp pure vanilla extract

 - First mix your milk with your vinegar, stir, and set aside for 10 minutes.
-This results in a healthier homemade alternative to buttermilk.
+This results in an easy homemade alternative to buttermilk but if you have buttermilk on hand – by all means go for it!
 In place of white vinegar you can use lemon juice if needed since both will acidify the milk.

 - Grab a medium to large bowl and add your dry ingredients and mix.